TRULYSICKENINGX/POKEMATE/Cerulean Thief/README.md

 # Intro
 This is very similar to Fiereu's initial script.
-The only thing you need is access to Cerulean City in Kanto, one Pokemon, and Teleport (Pokemon or Ocarina).
+The only thing you need is access to Cerulean City in Kanto, one Shuppet, Sweet Scent, and Teleport (Pokemon or Ocarina).

 It uses a Shuppet with Frisk and Thief to farm Meowth's near Cerulean City, and is designed to run for long durations (I've hit thousands of encounters with no issues):